 For patient safety, always cover the Sensor with a disposable hygienic protective cover prior to use.
 A new cover must be used for each patient.
 It is recommended to disinfect the Sensor between uses.
-Refer to the Using the Sensor Sheaths section.
+Refer to the section Using the Sensor Sheaths beginning on page 77 of this manual.